South Austin Housing Navigation Center

 What Else is Nearby?

 Southbridge Shelter.
-Located just a few doors away from the future housing navigation center, Southbridge has been one of the main destinations for individuals served by the HEAL Initiative since 2021.
+Located just a few doors away from the future housing navigation center, Southbridge has been one of the primary destinations for individuals served by the HEAL Initiative since 2021.
 Austin HSO works with analysts at the Austin Police Department to review crime statistics at and around Southbridge.
 This pre-acquisition/post-acquisition comparison, represented in the adjacent chart, reveals calls to APD for service have declined steadily since the property was converted to a homeless shelter over four years ago.
 This downward trend in calls for service is a result of HSO's partnership with police, social service professionals, clients, and neighborhood stakeholders.

 Our Neighborhood Commitment